MicrosoftDocs/PowerShell-Docs/developer/cmdlet/adding-parameters-that-process-pipeline-input.md

 > [!NOTE]
 >  The setting of the `ValueFromPipeline` attribute keyword for a parameter takes precedence over the setting for the `ValueFromPipelineByPropertyName` keyword.

-##  <a name="providepipelineinputprocmethod"></a> Overriding an Input Processing Method
+## Overriding an Input Processing Method

  If your cmdlet is to handle pipeline input, it needs to override the appropriate input processing methods.
 The basic input processing methods are introduced in [Creating Your First Cmdlet](./creating-a-cmdlet-without-parameters.md).

  This Get-Proc cmdlet overrides the [System.Management.Automation.Cmdlet.Processrecord*](/dotnet/api/System.Management.Automation.Cmdlet.ProcessRecord) method to handle the `Name` parameter input provided by the user or a script.
 This method will get the processes for each requested process name or all processes if no name is provided.
-Notice that within [System.Management.Automation.Cmdlet.Processrecord*](/dotnet/api/System.Management.Automation.Cmdlet.ProcessRecord), the call to [System.Management.Automation.Cmdlet.Writeobject%28System.Object%2Csystem.Boolean%29](/dotnet/api/System.Management.Automation.Cmdlet.WriteObject%28System.Object%2CSystem.Boolean%29) is the output mechanism for sending output objects to the pipeline.
+Notice that within [System.Management.Automation.Cmdlet.Processrecord*](/dotnet/api/System.Management.Automation.Cmdlet.ProcessRecord), the call to [System.Management.Automation.Cmdlet.Writeobject%28System.Object%2Csystem.Boolean%29](/dotnet/api/system.management.automation.cmdlet.writeobject?view=powershellsdk-1.1.0#System_Management_Automation_Cmdlet_WriteObject_System_Object_System_Boolean_) is the output mechanism for sending output objects to the pipeline.
 The second parameter of this call, `enumerateCollection`, is set to `true` to tell the Windows PowerShell runtime to enumerate the array of process objects, and write one process at a time to the command line.

 ```csharp
 protected override void ProcessRecord()